fr0zie-OpenClassrooms/Project13/README.md

 DB_PWD=[YOUR_POSTGRE_PASSWORD]
 ```

-Replace values between brackets with your own.
+Replace values between brackets with your own (don't forget to also remove the brackets).

 ## Usage